-The rationale: You’re between paychecks — or jobs — and your cash flow is clogged.
+The rationale: You’re between pay cheques — or jobs — and your cash flow is clogged.
 Or maybe you just prefer the convenience of whipping out the plastic.

-The rebuttal: Form a habit of making everyday purchases like groceries, gasoline and restaurant meals on credit, and you could still be paying off those debts long after you’ve consumed the goods.
+The rebuttal: Form a habit of making everyday purchases like groceries, petrol and restaurant meals on credit, and you could still be paying off those debts long after you’ve consumed the goods.

-Lisa Ray, a former financial education specialist for the Consumer Credit Counseling Service of Greater Atlanta, now known as Clearpoint, suggests using a debit card if convenience is your goal.
+Lisa Ray, a former financial education specialist, suggests using a debit card if convenience is your goal.

 And if you’re constantly using credit cards because you find yourself low on cash, it’s time to make some lifestyle changes.

 The rationale: As long as you don’t have to pay more, you’d rather save those extra bucks.

 The rebuttal: By paying only the minimum on your credit card bill, you’re incurring much higher finance charges and exponentially increasing the real cost of whatever you purchased.

 Say you have a £4,000 balance on a card that requires a minimum payment of 2 percent, and your interest rate is 18 percent.
 It would take you 428 months (that’s almost 36 years!) and £10,397.20 in interest to pay off that debt.

 But if you added just £20 more to that minimum and committed to making fixed payments of £100 a month, the balance would be gone in 62 months and the interest shaved down to £2,154.49.

 Bankrate’s credit card calculator computes the payment schedule when you plug in your own real numbers.